csurfer/pyheat/README.rst

 * Heatmap visualization to view hot zones in code.

+* Ability to export the heatmap as an image file.

 Setup
 -----

 NOTE: Installation using ``pip`` would correspond to the latest release.
 Github repo on the other hand contains released features/bug fixes and the unreleased changes.
 Refer to `HISTORY.rst`_ for more information.

 Using pip
 ~~~~~~~~~